 This is the other kind of smart technology that most people are familiar with.
 It's already been heavily marketed to consumers in their homes.

 The main draw of smart lights is cost savings.
-The energy costs of lights out add up quickly when you realize how many kilowatts you use illuminating rooms with no one in them.
+Energy costs for unused lights can quickly accumulate.
+We often overlook how many kilowatts we use to light up empty rooms.
 But smart lighting capabilities can go much farther than a motion sensor that checks if anyone's in the room before turning the lights out.

 Manufacturers have long been able to make lights with adjustable light balances.
 Integrated into a smart building's systems, you can have lighting inside that mimics light conditions outside.
 It makes living and working inside more comfortable and uses less energy than the harsh fluorescent bright lights common in commercial and industrial buildings.

 After energy, water is the other utility that building owners and facilities management focus on for efficiency savings.
 Smart water management is easy to deploy – all buildings have key points where water enters and leaves.